 It was really interesting and I never really thought about how much work goes into preparing the slopes.
 Once we were finished, he radioed in to confirm that skiers were now allowed to use the run.

-A horse ride through the Portes du Soleil villages
+Take a horse ride through the Portes du Soleil villages

 Prices and times vary depending on the route you want to take, from 10€ per person for a petit tour to 90€ for a circuit tour to Montriond.
-It leaves from near the Tourist Office, in the central part of Morzine and the carriage can fit up to 5 people (6 including the driver).
+It leaves from near the Tourist Office, in the central part of Morzine France and the carriage can fit up to 5 people (6 including the driver).

 The Horse Route